tencentyun/intlcloud-documents/product/云智大数据平台服务/信鸽/信鸽推送基础介绍_intl.md

 #### 3.3.
 Push Channel

 **[Android vendor-specific channel]**
 This refers to push channel at the operating system level provided by an Android mobile phone manufacturer, which enables message receipt and display without launching the app.
-At present, most of top Chinese mobile phone manufacturers have launched this service.
+Major Chinese mobile phone manufacturers launched this service already.
 For details, see [Android Vendor-specific Channel](http://docs.developer.qq.com/xg/android_access/huawei_push.html).

 **[APNs]**
 APNs is short for Apple Push Notification service, the push channel in iOS.
-All iOS push messages are sent to the device through APNs.
+All iOS push messages are sent to the device via APNs.

 **[Android TPNS channel]**
 This is TPNS' self-built push channel, which maintains the connection between the device and the TPNS server through a unique sharing channel mechanism to ensure delivery of the push message.